biocatchltd/Heksher/docs/api.rst

 Request:

-* setting_names: A list of the names of the settings to query.
+* **setting_names**: A list of the names of the settings to query.
 Only rules that apply to one of the settings in this list will be returned.
-* context_feature_options: A dictionary that maps context feature names to arrays of values to consider when querying.
+* **context_feature_options**: A dictionary that maps context feature names to arrays of values to consider when querying.
 Only rules whose exact-match conditions are all in the respective arrays will be returned.
 Alternatively, a context feature value list can be replaced with the string "*" to indicate that all values of that context feature should be considered.
 Finally, the entire dictionary can be replaced with the string "*" to indicate that all rules should be returned, regardless of their condition.
-* cache_time (optional): The timestamp of the user's cache for this query.
+* **cache_time** (optional): The timestamp of the user's cache for this query.
 If provided, then only settings that have been changed since this timestamp will be returned (the rest will be omitted from the results).
-* include_metadata (optional, default false): If true, then the metadata associated with each rule will be included in the results.
+* **include_metadata** (optional, default false): If true, then the metadata associated with each rule will be included in the results.

 Response:

-* rules: A dictionary that maps setting names to arrays of rules that apply to that setting and pass the filters in the request.
+* **rules**: A dictionary that maps setting names to arrays of rules that apply to that setting and pass the filters in the request.
 If a setting has not been changed since the cache_time, then it will not be in the result.
   Each rule is a dictionary with the following keys:

-    * value: The value a setting should take if the rule is matched.
+    * **value**: The value a setting should take if the rule is matched.
-    * feature_values: An array of 2-str-arrays of the context feature names and values that the rule applies to, in order of the context features.
+    * **feature_values**: An array of 2-str-arrays of the context feature names and values that the rule applies to, in order of the context features.
-    * metadata: A dictionary of metadata associated with the rule.
+    * **metadata**: A dictionary of metadata associated with the rule.
 Only present if include_metadata is true.

 GET /api/v1/rules/<rule_id>
 ***************************